Normalisers of parabolic subgroups of Artin--Tits groups and Tits cone intersections: Normaliser quotients and fundamental groups

 \begin{Corollary} The space $\cX_J^\CC/N(W,J)$ is a $K(\pi,1)$ for $N(A,J)$. \end{Corollary}

-\begin{proof} Note that $\cX_J^\CC$ is a complexified hyperplane complement from a real finite hyperplane arrangement in a vector space (recall that we are in finite-type).
+\begin{proof} Note that $\cX_J^\CC$ is a complexified hyperplane complement from a real, central (since the hyperplanes are linear) finite hyperplane arrangement in a vector space (recall that we are in spherical-type).
 Moreover, the chambers of the real arrangement are open simplicial cones.
 Therefore Deligne's Theorem \cite{Del72} applies, and $\cX_J^\CC$ is a $K(\pi,1)$.
-Since $\cX_J^\CC \to \cX_J^\CC/N(W,J)$ is a normal cover and $\pi_1(\cX_J^\CC/N(W,J),x) \cong N(A,J)$ by Theorem \ref{thm:main}, the result follows. \end{proof}
+Since $\cX_J^\CC \to \cX_J^\CC/N(W,J)$ is a normal cover (see paragraph before \eqref{eq:TitsconeSES}) and $\pi_1(\cX_J^\CC/N(W,J),x) \cong N(A,J)$ by Theorem \ref{thm:main}, the result follows. \end{proof}

+\begin{Remark} Recall from Remark \ref{rmk:salvetticomplex} that the complexified complement $\cX_J^\CC$ has a finite CW-model given by the Salvetti complex.
+By the above corollary, this is also a CW-model for a classifying space of $N(P,J)$.
+Moreover, as in the proof of \cite[Theorem 3.1]{Paris_Kpi1}, one can check that this CW complex is compatible with the action of $N(W,J)$, so we can obtain from it a finite CW-model for $\cX_J^\CC/N(W,J)$ which is a classifying space of $N(A,J)$. \end{Remark}